 Making a Difference launched in 2018 with a wide-ranging programme.
-In previous years we offered workshops for artists, a research group for dance teachers, workshops in schools, dance vouchers, research labs, residencies, co-productions, an international conference, teacher trainings, online dance classes and conversation series.
-You can find brief descriptions of all events from 2018 to 2021 in our archive.
+2018 to 2021 we offered workshops for artists, a research group for dance teachers, workshops in schools, dance vouchers, research labs, residencies, co-productions, an international conference, teacher trainings, online dance classes and conversation series.
+You can find an overview of all events from 2018 to 2021 in our archive.

-With the continuation of funding from March 2022 to February 2024, the project now centres around two areas:
+Since 2022 the project centres around two main areas:

 1. the promotion of artists through residencies and co-productions as well as workshops.